Tendyne Mitral Valve System for Mitral Regurgitation

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, it mentions that participants should be on guideline-directed medical therapy, which suggests you may need to continue certain treatments.

-What data supports the effectiveness of the Tendyne Mitral Valve System treatment for mitral regurgitation?
+What prior data suggests that the Tendyne Mitral Valve System is safe for treating mitral regurgitation?

-How is the Tendyne Mitral Valve System treatment different from other treatments for mitral regurgitation?
+What evidence suggests that the Tendyne Mitral Valve System is effective for severe mitral regurgitation?

 This trial is for adults with severe mitral valve regurgitation who are at least NYHA Class II and not suitable for traditional surgery.
 Candidates should not have conditions like severe heart calcification, recent heart attacks, or life expectancy less than a year due to other diseases.